-I only spotted wombats in Tasmania.
+I only spotted wombats in Tasmania and once at a campground at Wilsons Promontory.
 Echidnas are easier to find, but Tasmania was again where I saw most of them.

 Cassowaries are still on my bucket list, despite the hours we spent in the Daintree Forest hoping to see one.
 Mission Beach near Cairns is a reputed place to spot them.

-There are tours to see the crocodiles in Kakadu National Parks (Northern Territory), and you can also see some while kayaking in Katherine Gorge (Northern Territory) or during a tour in the Daintree Forest (Cairns) or in Proserpine near the Whitsundays.
+There are tours to see the crocodiles in Kakadu National Park (Northern Territory), in the Daintree Forest (Port Douglas) or in Proserpine near the Whitsundays.
+You can also see some while kayaking in Katherine Gorge (Northern Territory).

 You’ll have to be patient to spot a platypus.
+We saw a few in in Eungella National Park (Broken River, near Mackay in QLD) and in Bombala (NSW).
 Find out here the best tips on where and how to see one in the wild.